patrocinio/cloud-private-bootcamp/Labs_development/Lab-OpenLDAP_DJM.md

 ### Integrate IBM Cloud Private with OpenLDAP <a name="integrate"></a>
-In this section you will configure IBM Cloud Private to use the OpenLDAP server that you just deployed for Role Based Access Control (RBAC)
+In this section, you configure IBM Cloud Private to use the OpenLDAP server that you just deployed for Role Based Access Control (RBAC).

 #### Create the LDAP Connection
-1. If you aren't already logged in to the ICP Admin Console from a previous exercise, open a browser and navigate to `https://<icp_master_ip>/8443` and log in using `username: admin` and `password: admin`
+1. If you are not already logged in to the ICP Admin Console from a previous exercise, open a browser and navigate to `https://<icp_master_ip>/8443`.
+Log in by using `username: admin` and `password: admin`.

-2. Click **Menu** and then select **Manage > Authentication**
+2. Click **Menu**, and then select **Manage > Authentication**.

-3. When the **No LDAP connection found** message is displayed, click **Create LDAP Connection**
+3. When the **No LDAP connection found** message displays, click **Create LDAP Connection**.

-4. Enter the following details
+4. Enter the following details:

    #### LDAP Connection